tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Server Hello

-When this message will be sent:

-> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's "key_share" extension was acceptable.
+The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's "key_share" extension was acceptable.
 If it is not able to find an acceptable set of parameters, the server will respond with a "handshake_failure" fatal alert.